sebastien-goldberg-Agl4cmynZhs-unsplash

 Mount Shasta

-Mount Shasta is a, potentially still active, volcano (last confirmed eruption was circa 1250) at the southern end of the Cascade mountain range in northern California.
+Mount Shasta is a, potentially still active, volcano at the southern end of the Cascade mountain range in northern California.
 Its elevation is 14,179 feet (4,322 meters).
 The mountain and surrounding area are part of the Shasta–Trinity National Forest.
-It is the subject of a large number of myths and legends particular in relation to spiritualism and, as a result, is a place of pilgrimage.
+It is the subject of a large number of myths and legends particular in relation to spiritualism.
+As a result, is a place of great interest and pilgrimage.

-According to local indigenous tribes it is inhabited by the spirit chief Skell, who descended from heaven to the mountain’s summit.
-Skell fought with the Spirit of the Below-World, Llao, who resided at Mount Mazama, (just over the border in Oregon) by throwing hot rocks and lava.
+According to local indigenous tribes it is inhabited by the spirit chief Skell, who descended from heaven.
+Skell fought with the Spirit of the Below-World, Llao, who resided at Mount Mazama.
+Which is just over the border in Oregon.

 In 1931, Harvey Spencer Lewis wrote a book about the hidden Lemurians of Mount Shasta.
 In William C. Meisse’s 1993 book.
 ‘Mount Shasta: an annotated bibliography’ describes Lewis’s book as “responsible for the legend’s widespread popularity”.